Batchy101/DragOPSongTranslateCopy/README.md

 You can look for "songList: [" in the JS file, hopefully that helps.

 Why the copy?
-I want to keep this one for major changes, and the original for every day tiny changes! :)
+I want to keep this one for every day tiny changes!, and the original for major changes :)